Cxz324/cupidcr4wl/.github/CONTRIBUTING.md

 >**NOTE:** Not all platforms are able to be crawled by cupidcr4wl.
 >
 >IF YOU ARE CONTRIBUTING VIA A PULL REQUEST, please test the site for false positives/negatives prior to creating the pull request.
 This can be done by searching a random string of characters "safgdh543g24" and a known good account name "john" with cupidcr4wl after you have added the entry to the websites.json file.
-The random string of characters should return no results and the known good account should be listed as account found (or possibly account found).
-You can also use ```--debug``` mode to receive more technical detail about the search results (shows what responses codes and ```check_text``` ```not_found_text```).
+The random string of characters should return no results and the known good account should be listed as account found (or possible account found).
+You can also use ```--debug``` mode to receive more technical detail about the search results (shows HTTTP responses codes and lists ```check_text``` ```not_found_text``` results).

 <div align="center">

-You can also use these methods for submitting information to correct any false positive/negative results you may be experiencing.

-There are two main ways you can contribute platforms to add to the cupidcr4wl search list:
+There are two main ways you can contribute platforms to add to the cupidcr4wl search list or report false positive/negative results:
 </div>

 ## The easy way: